-3.12 Upgrading the Firmware
+6.1 Upgrading the RAID Controller's Firmware

 Upgrading Firmware Using Flash Programming Utility

 Since the RAID subsystem's controller features flash firmware, it is not necessary to change the hardware flash chip in order to upgrade the controller firmware.
 User can simply re-program the old firmware through the RS-232 port.
 New releases of the firmware are available in the form of binary file at vendor's FTP.
 The file available at the FTP site is usually a self-extracting file that contains the following: